SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/new-code-period.md

 - **Reference Branch** – Choose a specific branch to define your New Code.
 Any changes made from your reference branch are considered New Code.

    Available at the project and branch level.
+You can also specify a reference branch using a scanner parameter, overriding the server's definition.
+See the [Scanner Analysis Parameters](/analysis/analysis-parameters/).

 - **Number of days** – Specify a number of days for a floating New Code period.
 For example, setting **Number of Days** to 30 creates a floating New Code period beginning 30 days from the current date.
   Available at the global, project, and branch level.